Student Services Levy FAQs

 What the Student Services Levy is, what it pays for, and how much your contribution is.

-The SSL is used to fund services for students that are not covered by tuition fees, such as counselling, health services, financial support and advice and careers guidance, student advocacy, student publications and student representation.
+The SSL is used to fund services for students that are not covered by tuition fees, such as counselling, health services, financial advice and careers guidance, student advocacy, student publications and student representation.
 The levy ensures equitable access to these services for all students, supporting academic achievement and providing valuable self-development opportunities.

 The services funded by the SSL are: